Phylum: Magnoliophyta - Class: Equisetopsida - Order: Geraniales - Family: Geraniaceae

 Herb Robert grows in hedgerows and on woodland edges, on wasteland and in the margins of crop fields; it is also very good at colonising the stony verges and central reservations of motorways.
 There is even a form, Geranium robertianum ssp. maritimum, which grows in sandy gravel along the coastal shoreline.

-Herb robert can usually be found in bloom from April until November, and in very sheltered locations you can find flowers throughout the year.
-It is generally at its best in July and August.
+In Britain and Ireland Herb Robert can usually be seen in bloom from April until November, and in very sheltered locations we can often find flowers throughout the year unless we have a very harsh winter.

-The plants on this page were photographed in West Wales in July (bottom) and in The Burren in June (top).
+The Herb Robert plants shown on this page were photographed in West Wales and in The Burren, Ireland, during June.